-Then in order to get around the issue, I tried a lot of ways.
+Then to get around the issue, I tried a lot of ways.
 I tried and failed.
 I tried again and failed again!

 I can remember that sometimes I put a lot of time trying different ways without even being sure that what I’m testing and checking is the main root of the problem.

-Likewise all the other types of equipment, machines, devices, and applications, there are times that while you’re using PBXDom, you go through scenarios like this.
-However, PBXDom cloud-based application is a quality application which all its features and capabilities are tested and checked before they are available to the clients.
+Likewise, for all the other types of equipment, machines, devices, and applications, there are times that while you’re using PBXDom, you go through scenarios like this.
+However, PBXDom cloud-based application is a quality application in which all its features and capabilities are tested and checked before they are available to the clients.

 Obviously, two of the possible reasons can be port and internet connection issues.

-But PBXDom team wants to make sure that if the issues are originated from PBX or PBXDom Collector software, then you become aware of them very instantly and conveniently and never go through all that frustrations.
+But the PBXDom team wants to make sure that if the issues originate from PBX or PBXDom Collector software, you become aware of them instantly and conveniently and never go through all that frustrations.

-As their names imply, ever so briefly, these widgets can be used for checking PBXes and Collector software and shows some very important information that helps detect the problems’ origins and help users come up with the best solutions.
+As their names imply, ever so briefly, these widgets can be used for checking PBXes and Collector software and shows some essential information that helps detect the problems’ origins and help users come up with the best solutions.

 PBX Status widget